Troika – a ternary hash function

 A 729-trit permutation f is used to update the state using 24 rounds.
 The state is organized as a 9x3x27 cuboid of trits.
 For naming different parts of the state we use the same convention as introduced by Keccak (see here).

-Figure: Illustration of the rate (orange) and capacity (white) parts of the state of Troika.
+Figure: Illustration of the rate (red) and capacity (white) parts of the state of Troika.

 One round of the permutation updates the state using the following operations: